Version: v2.4.0

 LEFT JOIN "account" AS "replier" ON "post"."replier_id" = "replier"."user_id"

-You can refer to the previously joined table by adding the table name before the column.
+You can also reference a previously joined table by prefixing the column with the table name.

 "[>]account" => ["author_id" => "user_id"], "[>]album" => ["account.user_id" => "user_id"]